-If you click on this backup link, you’ll see all of your recent backups from mobile devices and apps such as WhatsApp.
+Clicking on this backup link will show you all your recent backups from mobile devices and apps like WhatsApp.

 Google Drive Backup

-If nothing is listed under your Backups folder, it means backups are not activated for your mobile device or you’ve never run a backup.
+If you don’t see anything in your Backups folder, it could mean that backups are not turned on for your mobile device.
+Or it could mean that you haven’t done a backup yet.
 You can activate this in your Android device settings under “Backup and reset”.

 While it may seem convenient to have access to backups directly from your Google Drive, this feature is not actually a full backup as it first may appear.
-The “Backups” feature available through Google Drive was designed to backup data from your mobile device including contacts, calendar, and camera roll, as well as conversations in WhatsApp, so that this data can be easily restored onto a different device or if you need to reset your original device for other reason.
+The “Backups” feature was designed to store and safeguard your mobile device data, including contacts, calendars, camera roll, and WhatsApp conversations.
+This enables you to effortlessly restore the information to another device or reset your original device for any reason.